fchevrey/fractol_sdl/README.md

 project fractol of 42 school
 the purpose is to display fractals and enabled the controller to :
-- change certains value,
+- change the fractal on runtime,
-- zoom on it, c
+- zoom deeply on it,
-- hange colors
+- change colors
 - move around

 the programm display 3 fractals  : Mandelbroath, Julia and burningship